kataru-lang/unity-kataru-demo/README.md

-# Advanced Kataru Demo
+# Unity Kataru Demo

 ## About
-Pretty big starter project with Kataru submodule.
+Pretty big Unity starter project with Kataru submodule.
 Tested on 2021.1.9f1.
 Topdown 2D but I imagine it's pretty easy to convert it to another style.
 Kataru yml files located in Assets/Kataru/Editor.